 - Collision Coverage is what you likely think of first when you think car insurance.
 It’s an optional coverage that helps fix or replace, your vehicle after an accident.

 Unfortunately, there’s no one-size-fits-all coverage option.
 We wish we could tell you, “Here’s your flat rate for this coverage.”
 However, variables like your age, driving record, car, and coverages selected, make that a little tricky since your rate is based on the likelihood of a claim.
 The best way to find this cost is to complete a quote and add the coverages you need.

 The Cost of Comprehensive Coverage

-Comprehensive Coverage is an element of what is sometimes referred to as “full coverage” that is designed to help cover you from non-accident related incidents.
-The cost of this coverage will vary based on coverage limits, state you live in, and other factors!
+Comprehensive Coverage is an element of what is sometimes referred to as “full coverage” that is designed to help cover you from non-accident-related incidents.
+The cost of this coverage will vary based on coverage limits, the state you live in, and other factors!
 At Say, we have four deductible options, $250, $500, $1,000, and $2,000, though there may be certain situations when all four aren’t available.